jyn514/jyn514.github.io/content/distributed-identity.md

   This is a problem for credentials, identities, and copyrighted material.
 - `hg censor` makes a good-faith attempt to fix this, but only works for commit contents, not commit metadata
 - This post proposes a way to fix this for identities, not just commit contents, using ATProto's distributed identities and personally-owned data storage, as well as a completely off-the-cuff unreviewed crypto[^7] scheme.
+The scheme allows *you* to change your identity without having to rely on a second- or third-party.

 [jj]: https://docs.jj-vcs.dev/latest/